-I just found out that my husband didnt file our taxes for the past 2 years.
-Since we are currently in the process of getting a divorce do you advise that we file married jointly or separately for the missed years?
+My husband didnt file taxes for the past 2 years and we are currently in the process of getting a divorce

 Will I get penalized either way since he didnt file on time.
 I was under the impression that he had already filed.